 For each class, students will need to submit a reflection essay of about 300 words based on the assigned readings.
-In the reflection essay, students should first briefly describe the key topic(s) to be discussed in this week, and his/her opinion regarding this topic, followed by two discussion questions.
-This assignment is due by class time on Monday, students should have it submitted to Sakai before class begins on Monday.
+In the reflection essay, students should first briefly describe the key topic(s) to be discussed in this week, and his/her opinion regarding this topic.
+This assignment is due by noon on Monday.
+Students should have it submitted to Sakai.

-Individual Presentations (10 points)
+Individual Presentation (10 points)